robustness-gym/summvis/README.md

     --dataset_jsonl path/to/my_dataset.jsonl \
     --processed_dataset_path path/to/my_cache_file
     ```
+     You may wish to first try it with a subset of your data by adding the following argument: `--n_samples <number_of_samples>`.

 2. Copy output cache file to the `data` directory
 3. Start SummVis: `streamlit run summvis.py`
 4. Select your file from the `File` dropdown at the top of the interface.